sourcenetwork/docs.source.network/docs/query-specification/grouping.md

 }
 ```

-#### Grouping on Related Objects
+## Grouping on Related Objects

-Objects often have related objects within their type definition indicated by the `@relation` directive on the respective object.
-We can use the grouping system to split results over the related object and the root type fields.
+Objects often have related objects within their type definition, indicated by the `@relation` directive on the respective object.
+The grouping system can be used to split results based on related objects and root type fields.

-Like any other group query, we are limited in which fields we can access indicated by the `groupBy` argument's fields.
-If we include a subtype that has a `@relation` directive in the `groupBy` list, we can access the entire relations fields.
+When including a subtype with a `@relation` directive in the `groupBy` list, the entire related object's fields can be accessed.
 Only "One-to-One" and "One-to-Many" relations can be used in a `groupBy` argument.

 Given a type definition defined as:

 ```graphql
 type Book {
     title: String